RT-LOC/docs/docs/positioning/README.md

 :::

 ::: tip
-If you want to learn more on the technology behind our Real-Time Location System (RTLS) products, please refer to [this page](https://rtloc.com/technology) first.
+If you need some initial details on the technology behind our Real-Time Location System (RTLS) products, please refer to [this page](https://rtloc.com/technology) first.
 :::